encukou/slides/2021-08-06-flock/script.md

   version numbers that can be compared uniformly, and descriptions that fit the distro's style.

-In addition, to actually get a piece of software built, they also:
+And to actually get a piece of software built, they also:

-* specify *build-time* and *run-time* dependencies,
+* specify build-time and run-time dependencies,
 * write down the commands to build and install software,

 The question is, how much of this actually adds value, and how much is repeating what upstream projects already do?

+[crossing off items from the lists:]

-Since the requirements of Python projects are now available in well-specified formats, there's no reason to repeat it in the spec file.
+Since the requirements of Python projects are now available in well-specified formats, there's no reason to repeat itthem in the spec file.

-Verifications – running tests – is not officially standardized, but the popular `tox` project aims *to automate and standardize testing in Python* – and allowing Fedora's use cases fits their mission.

 Version numbers are now also standardized.
 The mechanics of Python versions are a bit different from what RPM needs, but we can convert automatically and use RPM for dependencies.

+Verification – running tests – is not officially standardized, but the popular (`tox`)[https://tox.readthedocs.io/en/latest] project aims *to automate and standardize testing in Python* – and allowing Fedora's use cases fits their mission.
+So, we can automate this for most projects.

 Licence checks can't be automated, although there are some efforts in this area.
 Descriptions currently don't Fedora's unique style upstream,